bdvllrs/ETH-NLU-2018-Story-Cloze/readme.md

 An accuracy validation is also written every 60 batches on 20 batches Every epoch, model will be save.

-10 min for 20 batches.
+10 min for 20 batches GPU GTX.

 ```json
 {